subramaniashiva/photo-sticker-app/readme.md

  - Resize the dropped sticker
  - Save the image once stickers are dropped
  - Add Images from URL
+ - Add a loading icon when the file is being uploaded
  - Adding test cases